hugomaiavieira/batraquio/README.md

 #Batraquio

-Batraquio is a set of gedit snippets for python.
+Batraquio is a set of gedit snippets and tools for python.
 The goal is help and speed up the development, mostly using BDD approach.

-I strongly recommend the you install the [gmate](http://github.com/gmate/gmate) and the package gedit-plugins.
+I strongly recommend that you install the [gmate](http://github.com/gmate/gmate) and the package gedit-plugins.

 **Obs.:** I'm using *it* instead *test* in the methods because I use the